VictoriaMatynyan/mesto-react/README.md

 * CSS Flexbox and Grid Layout;
 * pseudo-classes for CSS selectors;
 * CSS transition;
-* media queries for desctop and mobile versions (from 1280px to 320px).
+* media queries for desctop and mobile versions (from 1280px to 320px);
+* Vite is used for the project building.

 ## What to improve